SarthakJShetty/ORM/README.md

 # Operations-Research
-## Building a program for visualization of Critical Path in Critical Path Method for Operations Research.
+### Building a tool for visualization of Critical Path in Critical Path Method for Operations Research.

 ### Introduction
 This project is in the process of being developed for the effective visualization of Critical Path, Best Starting time and Lagging time.